 the Writer's Workbench Help, which The writing instructors in an English

 can be accessed by clicking the department in one community college

 WWB? button, the last button on the decided that the following analyses

 WWB Toolbar. gave insight into the quality of student

 writing and into the quality of an

 Writer's Workbench can be your instructor's teaching: Diversity,

 trusted co-worker.
 Abstract, Vagueness, Sentence Types,

 Sentence Beginnings, and Number of

 Words.
 At the end of the semester,

 students in all first semester writing

 classes were given the same final

 paper assignment.
 The WWB

 analyses provided statistical

 assessments for the department's

 annual report to the administration and

 provided a basis for discussions of

 specific ways of improving students'

 writing and, thereby, improving their

 scores.

-Deserves Writerle Workhaush analyzag
+500105.

 Because Writer's Workbench analyses

 that focus on the goals of a given

+6 6

 curriculum can be used throughout the

 semester as support for classroom

 teaching, those same analyses can

 show the success of students and of

 their teachers in meeting the stated

 goals.

 Writer's Workbench can be your

 valued assistant.

-Writer's Workbench Version 8.6 Requirements
+Writer's Workbench Requirements

-In general, the system must comfortably run Microsoft Word© 2000 or later on a system with Microsoft Windows 2000© or later.
+In general, the system must comfortably run Microsoft Word[©] 2000 or later on a system with Microsoft Windows 2000[©] or later.

-- Personal Computer running Microsoft Windows 2000©, Windows XP©, Windows Vista©, or Windows 7© (Version 8.6 works with both 32 bit and 64 bit Windows)
+- Personal Computer running Microsoft Windows 2000[®], Windows XP[®], Windows Vista[®], Windows 7[®], Windows 8[®], or Windows 10[®] (Writer's Workbench works with both 32 bit and 64 bit Windows)

-- Microsoft Word© 2000, Word© 2002 (XP), Word© 2003, Word© 2007, or Word© 2010 (Version 8.6 works with both 32 bit and 64 bit versions of Word)
+- Microsoft Word[®] 2000, Word[®] 2002 (XP), Word[®] 2003, Word[®] 2007, Word[®] 2010, Word[®] 2013, or Word[®] 2016 (WWB works with both 32 bit and 64 bit versions of Word)

-- Some knowledge of using Microsoft Word©
+- Some knowledge of using Microsoft Word[©]

 - Pentium 200 MHz (minimum requirement)

-- I28 M RAM (minimum requirement)
+- 128 M RAM (minimum requirement)

 - 256 color (minimum requirement)

 - Screen Resolution of 800 x 600 or more

-- Small Fonts
+- 💻 Small Fonts

 - 20 M free space on hard drive (minimum requirement)

 - CD ROM Drive or Internet connection for installation